 The process is explained by the ranch: “We use (bison) as a tool to disturb the surface of the land to achieve conservation goals by recycling nutrients and improving the water cycle, mimicking the symbiotic relationship between the North American High Plains grasslands and the great bison herds of the past.”

-The property and 17-room lodge is owned by the Nature Conservancy.
-I had not heard of them before our visit but this organization is remarkable.
-An environmental non-profit founded in the U.S. in 1951, it has grown to operate in 79 countries, with more than a million member supporters.
-They are actively addressing climate change, land conservation and food and water sustainability.
-As well as sustainable growth of cities.
+The property is owned by the Nature Conservancy.
+I had not heard of them before our visit but this organization is doing amazing conservation work.
+It’s an environmental non-profit that was founded in the U.S. in 1951, it has grown to operate in 79 countries, with more than a million member supporters.
+They are actively addressing climate change, land conservation, and food and water sustainability, as well as sustainable growth of cities.
 More than 400 scientists are on staff and have protected more than 125 million acres of land to date.

 That means that your stay at the Zapata Lodge and the adjoining Medano Ranch helps support the preservation of this beautiful landscape of dunes, wetlands, meadows and cottonwood groves — as well as the bison.